 Ultimately, whether or not you qualify is more about the full package you offer, not some arbitrary period of time.

 Most hiring managers are going to be way more excited about an applicant with a clear passion and demonstrated exposure to some of the key elements of the role they’re trying to fill than a candidate who has the exact number of years they decided to include on the listing.
 Don’t let the fact that you don’t meet every single criterion in a job description hold you back.

-Photo of man applying for jobs courtesy Lulabelle Brightly/Getty Images.
+Photo of person applying for jobs courtesy of Lulabelle Brightly/Getty Images.